 - Degree in Physics or related discipline

-- Good knowledge of English
+- Good knowledge of the English language (both written and spoken)

 Desirable Qualifications

-- Experience in working with and maintaining lasers
+- Experience with electronic and optical systems

 Application Procedure